WoLF poetry competition 2019

 Third place: three prizes of £25

-The prize-giving will take place as part of the WoLF festival over the weekend of 1-3 February, 2019
+The prize-giving will take place as part of the WoLF festival over the weekend of 1-3 February, 2019.
+Winning and shortlisted poets will be invited to read their entry at this event.

 The fee to enter is £4.
 If multiple poems are entered in the same submission, £10 will be charged for three poems and then £3 for each subsequent poem.